pereznetworks/My-Random-Quotes-Web-App/README.md

 # TechDegree Project 1  - Random Quotes

+  this is a TeamTreehouse Tech Degree Unit 1, Project 1 for learning javascript, html/css the separate js, css and html files are for ease of reference in development the code in this project is NOT FOR A PRODUCTION environment

 # main index.html, normalize.css, styles.css and script.js

   the entire app was tested on the following browsers: